 During the third quarter of fiscal 2024, the Audit Committee of the Board of Directors, with the assistance of external counsel and forensic professionals, concluded an investigation into a whistleblower complaint received regarding GIPL.
 The investigation identified evidence supporting the complaint and other misconduct by employees.
-The other misconduct total \$150 over a period of four years and was isolated to GIPL.
+The other misconduct totaled \$150 over a period of four years and was isolated to GIPL.
 All involved employees have been terminated and we have implemented remedial actions, including strengthening our compliance program and internal controls.
 As a result of the investigation, during the third quarter of fiscal 2024, the statutory auditor and bookkeeper of GIPL tendered their resignations and new firms were appointed.
-We have voluntarily reported the findings of our investigation to the appropriate authorities in India and the U.S. Department of Justice and the SEC.
-Although the resolutions of these matters are inherently uncertain, we do not believe any remaining impact will be material to our overall consolidated results of operations, financial position, or cash flows.
+We have voluntarily reported the findings of our investigation to the appropriate authorities in India, the U.S. Department of Justice, and the SEC and will continue to expense.

-(2) Excludes net interest expense, income taxes, depreciation and amortization from net income, as well as approximately \$2,000 to \$3,000 of equity-based compensation and ERP conversion costs included in SG&A expense and approximately \$700 of acquisition & integration income, net.
+(2) Excludes net interest (income) expense, income taxes, depreciation and amortization from net income, as well as approximately \$2,000 to \$3,000 of equity-based compensation and ERP conversion costs included in SG&A expense and approximately \$950 of acquisition & integration income, net.